Skip to main content

 403forbiddenValid key but not the agent's owner

-404not_foundAgent not found
+404not_foundAgent or artifact not found

 409invalid_stateOperation not allowed in the agent's current status